Clifford P. Hansen Memorial Scholarship - 2024

 Available to Wyoming College Students

-To be eligible, students, parents or guardian must be a member in good standing of WSGA.
-The applicant must be a sophomore, junior or senior for the Fall semester of 2020 or a senior who is graduating in the fall of 2020 and has been accepted into graduate school for the 2021 spring semester.
-The student must be enrolled full-time at the University of Wyoming or a Wyoming Community College, have a cumulative GPA of 3.2 or higher and be majoring in agriculture or a natural resource related field.
-The winner will be approved by the WSGA trustees based on recommendation from the WSGA Executive Committee.
-The scholarship winner will be announced at the 2020 Wyoming Cattle Industry Convention & Trade Show.
+To be eligible, students, parents, and/or guardian must be a member in good standing of WSGA.
+The applicants must be a sophomore, junior, or senior for the upcoming Fall semester, or a senior who is graduating and has been accepted into graduate school for the concurrent semester.
+The students must be enrolled full-time at the University of Wyoming or a Wyoming Community College, have a cumulative GPA of 3.2 or higher, and be majoring in agriculture or a natural resource related field.
+The winners will be approved by the WSGA trustees based on recommendation from the WSGA Executive Committee.
+The scholarship winners will be announced at the Wyoming Cattle Industry Convention & Trade Show.
 Winners will be notified prior and invited to attend to be recognized in front of WSGA membership and supporters.

 To apply for this scholarship, the applicant must submit an official transcript and essay of 500 words or less addressing the following questions:

-- What have you gained from you college experience?
+- What have you gained from your college experience?

 - What leadership roles have you acquired since starting college and how have those leadership roles influenced you?

 - How do your post-college plans involve agriculture or natural resources?

 - What characteristics distinguish you as deserving this scholarship?

 Send documents to the Wyoming Stock Growers Association at P.O.
 Box 206, Cheyenne, WY 82003 or by e-mail: [email protected]

 Application deadline - March 1, 2024